$N^*$ states with hidden charm and a three-body nature: Results

+In our formalism, although the wave function of the states obtained have an overlap with $\Lambda_c(2595)\bar D$, the dynamics considered is different to that studied in Refs.~\cite{Burns:2019iih,Geng:2017hxc}.
+In our case, $\Lambda_c(2595)$ is generated from the interaction of $DN$, $D^*N$ and other coupled channels, and $X(3872)/Z_c(3900)$ are treated as clusters of the $D\bar D^*-\bar D D^*$ system.
+In this way, we explicitly consider the three-body dynamics involved in the $ND\bar D^*-N\bar D D^*$ system, instead of treating it as an effective two-body system.
+We also consider all the interactions in s-wave.
+We must mention that since the cut-offs present in the calculation of the input two-body $t$-matrices, which are also used to set the value of $\Lambda$ in Eq.~(\ref{FF}), are fixed to reproduce the properties of $\Lambda_c(2595)$ and $X(3872)/Z_c(3900)$, respectively, there are no parameters in our model which could produce a significant shift of the masses obtained for the $N^*$ states.

-Considering only the formation of $\Lambda_c(2595)$ in the input $DN-D^*N$ two-body $t$-matrices, no state is obtained with $J^P=3/2^+$ or isospin 3/2 in the energy region explored.
+Considering only the formation of $\Lambda_c(2595)$ in the input $DN-D^*N$ two-body $t$-matrices, no state is obtained with $J^P=3/2^+$.
 However, meson-baryon interactions with charm $+1$ are found to be attractive at higher energies as well, within different approaches, leading to generation of further states.
-For example, in Refs.~\cite{Liang:2014kra,GarciaRecio:2008dp} a $\Lambda_c$ with $J^P=1/2^-$ and another with $J^P=3/2^-$, both with molecular nature and masses in the energy region $2600-2660$ MeV, are found, although the masses and widths obtained within the two approaches do not coincide and no experimental evidence for these states has been found.
-If we consider the generation of these $\Lambda_c$'s in the input $DN-D^*N$ two-body $t$-matrices, three-body states with $J^P=3/2^+$ can be obtained.
-In Fig.~\ref{Nstar_hidden_1h_3h} we show the modulus squared of the $T$-matrix for the $NX\to NX$ (left) and $NZ_c\to NZ_c$ (right) transitions in isospin $1/2$ and $J^P=3/2^+$ determined following the model of Ref.~\cite{Liang:2014kra}.
+For example, in Refs.~\cite{GarciaRecio:2008dp,Liang:2014kra} a $\Lambda_c$ with $J^P=1/2^-$ and another with $J^P=3/2^-$, both with molecular nature and masses in the energy region $2600-2660$ MeV, are found, although the masses and widths obtained within the two approaches do not coincide and no experimental evidence for these states has been found yet.
+Nevertheless, if we consider the generation of these $\Lambda_c$'s in the input $DN-D^*N$ two-body $t$-matrices, three-body states with $J^P=3/2^+$ can be obtained.
+In Fig.~\ref{Nstar_hidden_1h_3h} we show the modulus squared of the $T$-matrix for the (a) $NX\to NX$ and (b) $NZ_c\to NZ_c$ transitions in isospin $1/2$ and $J^P=3/2^+$ determined following the model of Ref.~\cite{Liang:2014kra}.
 As can be seen, formation of two states, one at $4467-i3$ MeV and another at $4565-i7$ MeV, is found.
 In case of using the SU(8) model of Ref.~\cite{GarciaRecio:2008dp} for the two-body amplitudes, the corresponding peak positions are $4513-i1.3$ MeV and $4558-i2.4$ MeV.